aditya-mad/union-encrypt/README.md

 ## Getting Started<a name="getting-started"></a>

 To use Union Encrypt, follow these steps:
-1. Before using Union Encrypt, ensure that you have Python and C compiler installed
+1. Before using Union Encrypt, ensure that you meet these prerequisites:
+   - Python Interpreter
+   - C Compiler
 2. Clone the Union Encrypt repository to your local machine:

     ```bash